xavier150/BBAM/README.md

 }
 ```

-I will add more detail in the wiki later is people use it and need help.
+I will add more detail in the wiki later if peoples use it and need help.
+Feel free to ask on my Discord.

 ## Discord Community
 If you need help or want to check out my side projects, join the Discord community!